 Dear parents and guardians,

-May God continue to bless and keep you.
-Welcome to the 2017-2018 school year!
-It is truly my honor to have your student in my English Language Arts or Literature class this school year.
-Although I have taught English in the Archdiocese of Galveston Houston in the past; I am very enthusiastic that this year will be my first at St. Thomas More Parish School.
+Welcome to the 2018-2019 school year!
+It is truly my honor to have your student in my English Language Arts or Literature class this school year at St. Thomas More Parish School.
 Therefore, as the students and I begin our academic journey in pursuit of excellence, I want to share with you my contact information, course description, books, our classroom rules/expectations and grading policy.
 Please do not hesitate to contact me concerning your students progress.
 Again, I want to welcome you to the new school year and I am excited about working with you and your student this school year.
+May God continue to bless and keep you.

 8th Grade Language Arts and 7th Grade Literature Teacher

 Please contact me via e-mail to arrange a time for a parent teacher conference or to ask questions regarding our classroom.

 Students in 8th Grade English Language Arts (ELA) are presented with instruction in the four arts of language: reading, writing, speaking, and listening.
 The basic format is a reading and writing workshop.
 English incorporates the 6 Traits of Writing.
 This is a program that allows the student to master prewriting, drafting, revising, editing and publishing a work by learning the analytical model for writing assessment.
 Ideas, organization, voice, word choice, sentence fluency, conventions, and presentation are the teaching tools that assist the students in the writing process.
 Parts of speech are taught and strengthened by diagramming.
 Rules of punctuation and searching for errors in writing are addressed and practiced.
 Eighth grade students will also work to prepare themselves to take the Catholic high school entrance exam through review activities.